erred/w/src/blog/2020-03-07-latex-notes.md

---- title
-latex notes
---- description
+---
-who forced us to use this thing
+description: who forced us to use this thing
+title: latex notes
---- main
+---
 ### latex

 oneliner (`$!` == last arg of last command):